Tastigernet/cache-guardian/INSTALL.md

 ## Getting the Executables

-Download the appropriate binary for your OS [here](https://github.com/ConcealNetwork/conceal-guardian/releases) and extract them to the directory of your choice.
+Download the appropriate binary for your OS [here](https://github.com/Cache-core/cache-guardian/releases) and extract them to the directory of your choice.

-If running on Linux or macOS, before running `conceald`, Boost v1.58 must be installed.
-In case your package manager installs different Boost version (as it is with Ubuntu 18.10 or higher), `conceald` executable will have to be built manually as described [here](https://github.com/ConcealNetwork/conceal-core#compiling-conceal-from-source).
+If running on Linux or macOS, before running `cache-daemon`, Boost v1.58 must be installed.
+In case your package manager installs different Boost version (as it is with Ubuntu 18.10 or higher), `cache-daemon` executable will have to be built manually.
 You can check installed Boost version by running `dpkg -s libboost-dev | grep 'Version'` on Linux or `brew info boost` on macOS if you installed it with Homebrew.

 ### Linux Dependencies